-When preparing a tender response it is important to store all documents centrally, in clearly marked files, so that the information can be accessed easily when required.
+When preparing a tender response it is important to store all documents centrally, in clearly marked files, so that the information can be accessed easily when required by anyone involved in the bid.
 This central store should include the tender documentation, any information or supporting documents and your prepared response.

 Maintain an ongoing checklist